opensrp/opensrp-web/README.md

-# Reveal Frontend
+# OpenSRP Web Frontend

-This is the Reveal web application front end.
+This is the openSRP web application front end.

 The structure of this repo is inherited from [create-react-app](https://github.com/facebook/create-react-app).